Bryq vs The Predictive Index comparison page hero with pre-employment assessment headline

 There’s a question underneath every assessment platform purchase that rarely gets asked out loud: how much of the hiring process do you actually want to hand over to AI?

-This comparison walks through both assessment platforms across the things that actually matter: how they work, what candidates experience, how the science holds up, and where each one fits best.
+This comparison walks through both platforms across the things that actually matter: how they work, what candidates experience, how the science holds up, and where each one fits best.

 There’s a question underneath every assessment platform purchase that rarely gets asked out loud: how much of the hiring process do you actually want to hand over to AI?

-This comparison walks through both assessment platforms across the things that actually matter: how they work, what candidates experience, how the science holds up, and where each one fits best.
+This comparison walks through both platforms across the things that actually matter: how they work, what candidates experience, how the science holds up, and where each one fits best.

 There’s a question underneath every assessment platform purchase that rarely gets asked out loud: how much of the hiring process do you actually want to hand over to AI?

-This comparison walks through both assessment platforms across the things that actually matter: how they work, what candidates experience, how the science holds up, and where each one fits best.
+This comparison walks through both platforms across the things that actually matter: how they work, what candidates experience, how the science holds up, and where each one fits best.

 Side-by-Side Comparison at a Glance